Menu Lag

 The most common lag or performance issue people encounter is the infamous “menu lag” on low VRAM gpus.
 It is when you launch your game with normal fps, play normally, but then when you pause the game, your FPS dips to like 10 and STAYS that way.
 Some people can just press Esc like 2-4 times (or just Quicksave) and it fixes it for them, but it is not a permanent fix and is something you’ll have to do often if you’re the type to always pause your game.
 Besides upgrading your GPU to a higher VRAM one, here are a few fixes that people have confirmed alleviates/fixes the issue for them.

-1. Increase your page file to at least 80000 (80 GB).
+- Increase your page file to at least 80000 (80 GB) if you haven’t already.
 This is very important and the main fix to countless problems such as menu lag and crashing.

 FPS Boosts